Islamic Republic of Afghanistan: Additional resistance

 As of 2022, scattered fighting between opposition groups and the Taliban continue to occur.
 On 13 March 2022, the Afghanistan Freedom Front (AFF), an ethnically diverse anti-Taliban military group formed, and has since conducted several attacks on the Taliban, including a missile attack on Bagram Airfield, in which six Taliban soldiers were killed and two were wounded.

 In June 2022, an uprising began in the Balkhab District of the Sar-e Pol Province.
 Hazara rebel Mehdi Mujahid, the Taliban-appointed head of intelligence of the Bamyan Province had been expelled from the position after criticizing the closure of girls' schools and continued demanding for equality to Hazaras and other Shia Muslims.
 He left the Taliban, declaring war on them, and began to gather rebels.
 Supported by the NRF and several political parties, the rebels seized Balkhab and controlled the entire district by 13 June 2022.
 On 23 June 2022, the Taliban began fighting to take back the district.
 The uprising ended when the Taliban recaptured Balkhab and Mujahid was killed.

 On the one year anniversary of the fall of Kabul, the NRF conducted various hit-and-run attacks on Taliban militants.
 Several other minor groups, such as the Ahmad Khan Samangani Front and the Afghanistan Islamic National and Liberation Movement have also conducted attacks against the Taliban.

 Governance

-The Islamic Republic of Afghanistan was an Islamic republic with its government consisting of three branches, the executive, legislative, and judicial.
+The Islamic Republic of Afghanistan was a unitary Islamic republic with its government consisting of three branches, the executive, legislative, and judicial.
 The head of state and government was the President of Afghanistan.
 The National Assembly was the legislature, a bicameral body having two chambers, the House of the People and the House of Elders.
 The Supreme Court was led by Chief Justice Said Yusuf Halem, the former Deputy Minister of Justice for Legal Affairs.